 December 30, 2017

-As Previously Reported stment As Adjusted
+s Previously Reported Adjustment As Adjusted

-(In mil llions, excep t per share an iounts)
+(In mil lions, except per share a mounts)

 Accounts receivable, net \$ 400 \$ 54 \$ 454

 Inventories, net 739 (45) 694

 Other current assets 188 3 191

 Accrued liabilities 541 14 555

 Other current liabilities 57 35 92

 Deferred income on shipments to distributors 22 (22)

-Accumulated deficit \$ (7,760) \$ (15) \$ (7,775)
+Accumulated deficit (7,760) (15) (7,775)

 Income Taxes.
-In March 2018, the FASB issued ASU 2018-05, Income Taxes (ASC 740), Amendments to SEC Paragraphs Pursuant to SEC Staff Accounting Bulletin No. 118 (SEC Update).
-The ASU includes certain provisions of the Securities and Exchange Commission (SEC) paragraphs pursuant to the issuance of the December 2017 SEC Staff Accounting Bulletin No. 118, Income Tax Accounting Implications of the Tax Cuts and Jobs Act (SAB 118), which was effective immediately.
+In March 2018, the FASB issued ASU 2018-05, Income Taxes (ASC 740), Amendments to SEC Paragraphs Pursuant to SEC Staff Accounting Bulletin No. 118 (SEC Update) (ASU 2018-05).
+The ASU 2018-05 includes certain provisions of the Securities and Exchange Commission (SEC) paragraphs pursuant to the issuance of the December 2017 SEC Staff Accounting Bulletin No. 118, Income Tax Accounting Implications of the Tax Cuts and Jobs Act (SAB 118), which was effective immediately.
 The SEC issued SAB 118 to address concerns about reporting entities' ability to timely comply with the accounting requirements to recognize all of the effects of the Tax Cuts and Jobs Act of 2017 (the Tax Reform Act) in the period of enactment.
 SAB 118 allows disclosure that timely determination of some or all of the income tax effects from the Tax Reform Act are incomplete by the due date of the financial statements and if possible to provide a reasonable estimate.
 The Company has accounted for the tax effects of the Tax Reform Act under the guidance of SAB 118, on a provisional basis.
-The accounting estimate for certain income tax effects is incomplete, but the Company has determined reasonable estimates for those effects and has recorded provisional amounts in the Company's condensed consolidated financial statements as of June 30, 2018 and December 30, 2017.
+During the nine months ended September 29, 2018, the Company did not recognize any adjustment to the provisional amounts recorded as of December 30, 2017.
+The Company will continue to assess the Tax Reform Act's impact for the rest of 2018, including its interpretation by regulatory authorities and the courts, and will adjust its disclosures and financial presentation as necessary.